 Maryland MOLST is a portable and enduring medical order form covering options for cardiopulmonary resuscitation and other life-sustaining treatments.
 The medical orders are based on a patient’s wishes about medical treatments.

 The Maryland MOLST order form:

-In the absence of a valid MOLST form or EMS/DNR Order, patients calling for ambulance service who are unable to communicate their health care wishes will receive restorative interventions under the statewide Maryland Medical Protocols for EMS Providers.
+In the absence of a valid MOLST form or EMS/DNR Order, patients calling for ambulance service who are unable to communicate their health care wishes will receive restorative interventions under the statewide Maryland Medical Protocols for EMS Clinicians.

 Plastic bracelets to hold the order insert from the form may be ordered through MIEMSS by calling (410) 706-4367.
 Patients and caregivers without access to the internet may order forms through MIEMSS by calling (410) 706-4367.
 Patients may obtain metal EMS/DNR bracelets or necklaces by contacting Medic-Alert directly at (800) 432-5378.

 For further information regarding MOLST forms, visit http://marylandmolst.org/index.html.